microsoft/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

    az vm list-ip-addresses -g $resourceGroup -n SqlServer2008 --output table
    ```

+ > **Note**: The name of your VM with the SQL server is different if you work in the provisioned lab environment.
+Use ```-n Sql2008-*****```
+ The right name can be obtained from the resource list in the Azure portal.

 > **Note**: If you have multiple Azure subscriptions, and the account you are using for this hands-on lab is not your default account, you may need to run `az account list --output table` at the Azure Cloud Shell prompt to output a list of your subscriptions, then copy the Subscription Id of the account you are using for this lab, and then run `az account set --subscription <your-subscription-id>` to set the appropriate account for the Azure CLI commands.

 7. Within the output of the command above, locate and copy the value of the `ipAddress` property within the `publicIPAddresses` object.
 Paste the value into a text editor, such as Notepad.exe, for later reference.